How do ETFs work?

 Popular ETFs like those that mirror the ASX 200 can offer diversification, while ETFs focusing on specific sectors or trends can give you exposure to certain markets.
 There are also international ETFs that could widen your investment horizons.

-Transfer funds and purchase
+3. Transfer funds and make a purchase

 Once you have set up your account and done all your ETF research, the next step is to transfer funds from your bank account to your CMC Invest account.
 This process is simple and can be done via an electronic funds transfer (EFT) or bank transfer.
 With CMC Invest, you can set up a standard account or link a margin loan with your lending provider for more leverage.